 Global Tech cold war is on the rise

-There is lot of competition between China and US regarding technology, particularly with regards to Artificial Intelligence and next-generation technologies.
+There is a lot of competition between China and the US regarding technology, particularly with regards to Artificial Intelligence and next-generation technologies.
 This unhealthy competition could lead to the ultimate winner becoming dominant both geopolitically and equally.
 Then, among the third-world countries like Brazil and India, there is market dominance where they will decide about the major power which will entrust their security and technology infrastructure.
 This could lead to strong ties between countries which are offered with the technology.
 Other tech-rich countries like China and Russia might go through fragmentation.

 Iran and Donald Trump

 Donald Trump doesn’t want Iran to own nuclear weapons which clearly implies the fact that he will support Saudi Arabia and keep sanctioning Iran missile tests.
-This way he will offer his support for terrorism and violation for human rights.
+This way he will offer his support for terrorism and violation of human rights.
 As Iran will push back, this will create a danger of overreach.
-In case the nuclear deal falls off, Iran could ramp up the own programme and the Israeli strikes would boost prices of oil.
+In case the nuclear deal falls off, Iran could ramp up the own program and the Israeli strikes would boost prices of oil.

 Hence, as we see that the preoccupied Western countries are cutting off their support and their funding for the military of their region to fight against militant groups and terrorists.
 An increase in attacks or conflicts will have an impact on overseas investment and the management of refugee flows.